Vector VR, LLC

 Rome Reborn: The Basilica of Maxentius Review

-Rome Reborn: The Basilica of Maxentius is an application designed by Vector VR, LLC.
+Rome Reborn: The Basilica of Maxentius is an application by Vector VR, LLC.
 Rome Reborn: The Basilica of Maxentius was first published on .
-The app is available on the following platforms: Steam, Other.
+Rome Reborn: The Basilica of Maxentius is available for Steam, Other.

 About This SoftwareIn this fully immersive application that supports free roaming, the Rome Reborn team is proud to host Beth Harris and Steven Zucker of Smarthistory, who present the Basilica of Maxentius and Constantine (also known as the Basilica Nova).